ObjectRocket Free Trials

 Free trial flows of various competitors were examined by myself and other team members through signing up for the service and going through the journeys.
 Points of similarity and differentiators were identified for our free trial journey.

 The team got together to put ideas on the table on how we could best redesign the flow.
-Once a solution for the first stage was agreed on, I created a new journey map created.
+Once a solution for the first stage was agreed on, I created a new journey map.

 MVP Flow and Wireframes

 The journey map helped guide what we would push into development for MVP based on technical debt and other product roadmap priorities.
-Based on this, I created wireframes in context within the app, since the new flow would be laid on top of the existing layout and iterated on them based on internal feedback.
+Based on this, I created wireframes in context within the app, since the new flow would be laid on top of the existing layout and iterated on them based on internal feedback since I was not given a budget to recruit end-users.
 I then converted the approved set of wireframes into high-fidelity mockups.

 The MVP high-fidelity mockups were translated to an interactive prototype and internal feedback was incorporated.Interactive Prototype